Luc-Bertin/PythonBlog/_posts/2020-09-25-Notions-Supervised-Machine-Learning.md

 - **bias** how far is the average estimated value from the true unobserved value of the population.
 The expected value equals here $$\nu$$ (the true mean) then we say that the estimator $$\bar{X}$$ is **unbiased**, the MSE then equals the variance of the estimator.

-* for a predictor: using its nickname *MSPE*, it is a measure of a predictor’s fit, or how well your predictor predicts the true value.
+* for a predictor: using its nickname *MSPE*, it is a measure of a predictor’s fit, or how well your predictor predicts the true unobservable function.
 $$ MSPE(L) = E[ \sum_{i=1}^{n}{ ( g(x_i) - \hat{g}(x_i) )^2} ] $$

 MSE for an estimator and predictor are atually the same thing, instead of estimating a scalar caracteristic from the population, we intent to estimate the true underlying function in the functional space: